madprops/airc/README.md

 If they're set to `admins`, that functionality is reserved to the bot's admins.

-If a user is an admin it gets access to all commands.

 You can edit these through the bot: `mybot, !allow_ask all`.

 Check current permissions with `!config` or directly: `!allow_rules`.

-You can manage users through `!add_user` and `!remove_user`, or by editing the config file.

 Assign permissions in whatever way they make sense.